 Thailand Visa on Arrival fee is 2000 THB per person.
-However, the fee was recently waived until 30 April 2019 and extended until 31 October 2019 for tourists from 18 countries, including China and India.
+However, the fee was recently waived until 30 April 2019, extended until 31 October 2019 and again extended until 30 April 2020 for tourists from 18 countries, including China and India.

 Thailand eVisa on Arrival service fee is 600 THB for normal service and 2500 THB for express service.
 The total price of Thailand eVisa on Arrival will be as high as 2600 THB for normal service and 4500 THB for express service!

 You can get it cheaper at E-Visa Thailand (E-VoA).

 As you might already know, there are currently 2 more services for Thailand Visa on Arrival online application.

 The first Thailand Visa on Arrival online application system was introduced few years ago by the Immigration Bureau of Thailand itself and it was used just for filling Visa on Arrival application online.
 The old system offered little value as it just made filling application form easier with no additional features such as online payments, uploading of documents, separate queues or anything else you would expect from modern online system.
 This service could be used at Suvarnabhumi Airport only.

 Currently Thailand Visa on Arrival online system seems to be experiencing constant technical problems making it completely useless.
 It looks like the Immigration Bureau of Thailand gave up on this system and put zero effort for fixing it.
 However, they are still not shutting the hardly functioning system down for the confusion of thousands users who are trying to submit application and just can’t make it.

 More information about the old Thailand Visa on Arrival online application system can be found here: Thailand Visa on Arrival Online.